Chrischn/Project-Tessera/README.md

 	Great!
 But what's that got to do with the word "Tessera"!?

-* [Wikipedia](https://en.wikipedia.org/wiki/Tessera): *"A tessera (plural: tesserae, diminutive tessella) is an individual tile, usually formed in the shape of a square, used in creating a mosaic."*
+* [Wikipedia](https://en.wikipedia.org/wiki/Tessera): *"A tessera (plural: tesserae, diminutive tessella) is an individual **tile**, usually formed in the shape of a square, used in creating a mosaic."*

-	Is there a more fitting name to be used as a working title to describe a tile-based historic game??
+	Is there a more fitting name for a working title to describe a tile-based, historic game??

 * Still not convinvced?
 "Tessera/Tessara" means ["FOUR"](https://en.wiktionary.org/wiki/tessera-#English) in old-greek... *it's meant to be!*